pswg/archon-fountainhead/README.md

  3. *(optional)* Set up a GitHub API proxy for automatic authentication.

     For security reasons, the archon doesn't store or use any authentication information to access the GitHub API.
-Unfortunately this means that it's abiliy access the API is quite limited when calling the API directly.
-To work around this, the archon is designed to pass all API requests through a proxy that handles authenticating the archon to the GitHub server.
+Rather, it is designed to pass all API requests through a proxy that handles authentication.

+    Unfortunately this means that means that when testing this project without using the proxy, it's ability to interact with the API is severely limited.
+    Most notably, the rate limits are dramatically reduced, which can make iterative debugging much more difficult.

     Setting up the proxy for local testing can be a bit cumbersome, and is not strictly necessary for _most_ functions in the archon.

  4. *(optional)* Add an SHA key to the environment.